DrayerSivertsen/Operating-System/README.md

+# Operating System
-# This repo includes various OS level development projects working toward the design and implementation of a REAL embedded operating system.
+This repo includes various OS level development projects working torward the design and implementation of a REAL embedded operating system.

 ## Project Descriptions
 ### Lab1